 GeneCards Summary for TEAD2 Gene

 TEAD2 (TEA Domain Transcription Factor 2) is a Protein Coding gene.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor activity, RNA polymerase II distal enhancer sequence-specific binding.
+Diseases associated with TEAD2 include Multiple Acyl-Coa Dehydrogenase Deficiency and Sveinsson Chorioretinal Atrophy.
+Among its related pathways are Mesodermal Commitment Pathway and Hippo signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor activity, RNA polymerase II distal enhancer sequence-specific binding.
 An important paralog of this gene is TEAD1.

 UniProtKB/Swiss-Prot Summary for TEAD2 Gene

 Transcription factor which plays a key role in the Hippo signaling pathway, a pathway involved in organ size control and tumor suppression by restricting proliferation and promoting apoptosis.
 The core of this pathway is composed of a kinase cascade wherein MST1/MST2, in complex with its regulatory protein SAV1, phosphorylates and activates LATS1/2 in complex with its regulatory protein MOB1, which in turn phosphorylates and inactivates YAP1 oncoprotein and WWTR1/TAZ.
 Acts by mediating gene expression of YAP1 and WWTR1/TAZ, thereby regulating cell proliferation, migration and epithelial mesenchymal transition (EMT) induction.
 Binds to the SPH and GT-IIC 'enhansons' (5'-GTGGAATGT-3').
 May be involved in the gene regulation of neural development.
 Binds to the M-CAT motif.